Copyediting 3: Progress

 This course consolidates the concepts introduced in Copyediting 1: Introduction and Copyediting 2: Headway, and considers the technicalities of copyediting tables, notes and references, and preliminary and end pages.
 The exercises cover a variety of texts, from public information to academic books, and give a lot of scope for practice.
 It is a course for editors with some experience; we expect you to have a grasp of the main tasks involved in copyediting and some practical knowledge of carrying them out.

 Copyediting 3: Progress is an assessed course.
-Passing the final assignment acts as part qualification for acceptance into the copyediting mentoring scheme.
 Two upgrade points are awarded for completing the course, and a further three for passing the final assignment.

 What you should know after the course